Carbon Monoxide Poisoning in Children

 What are the possible complications of carbon monoxide poisoning in a child?

 A child may have long-lasting (permanent) damage to the brain or heart.
 This depends on the amount of CO exposure.
-Severe carbon monoxide poisoning can cause nervous system symptoms days or weeks later.
-This is known as delayed neurologic syndrome.
+Severe carbon monoxide poisoning can cause nervous system or psychiatric symptoms days or weeks later.
+This is known as delayed neuropsychiatric syndrome.
 In some cases, CO poisoning can lead to death.